 WOOD WOOL TOY STUFFING

 Wood wool is also called excelsior.
-Made from thinly shredded wood, this was once became popular for teddy bear stuffing.
+Made from thinly shredded wood.
+It is used for stuffing bears in the old fashioned way.
+Used in the very first bears ever made this product is a must for an authentic looking antique bear.
 It can be dusty and is NOT washable.
 It is categorized based on thickness and width of strand as super fine, wood wool, extra fine, fine medium and coarse.
 It also comes in different colors.

 OTHER TOY STUFFING MATERIALS

 Some fillings can be found around the house or workshop…and needn’t be bought …

 - Saw dust (this was the original stuffing used for antique teddy bears)

 WOW!
 It’s quite incredible – there are just so many choices of toy fillings that can be used.. and like I said – it depends on the preference of the toy-maker!
 I certainly learnt about some new toy stuffing options while putting this list together and I hope it has given you some more ideas too!

 Do you have a favorite toy stuffing material I haven’t mentioned???